Niue Luxury Itinerary: 14 Days

 How about playing golf in one of the most unique places you’ve ever teed off – atop the world’s largest raised coral atoll!
 Yes, Niue does have its very own golf course, a well-maintained tropical park-style course with coconut palms as fun obstacles.

 The 9-hole golf course at the Niue Golf and Sports Club is a quiet course with many fun challenges along the way.
-Note that you will need to bring your own clubs.
-You may also want to schedule this activity in for the 1pm tournament on a Saturday.
+Pick up some golf clubs to hire and pay your green fees at the Visitor Information Centre.

-Learn more about golfing in Niue with The Best Golf Courses in Niue.
+Learn more about golfing in Niue in The Complete Guide to Golf in Niue.

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com

-Day 12 – Enjoy Beaches all to Yourself and Do Some Souvenir Shopping
+Day 12 – Enjoy Beaches All to Yourself

 Niue Luxury Itinerary: 14 Days(c) M. Crawford - Niue Tourism